 The course is a critical investigation of approaches to, and topics in, processes of urban growth, decline, development and redevelopment.
 Twentieth-century theories of urbanization are examined, and their relevance for understanding selected recent urban problems is studied.

 FACULTY OF FINE ARTS

-(For further information about Faculty of Fine Arts courses please consult the Faculty calendar or website.)
+For further information about Faculty of Fine Arts courses please consult the Faculty Calendar or Website at www.finearts.yorku.ca